Can I File a Claim if Someone Hit My Parked Car in Miami, FL?

 August 11, 2022 | Sagi Shaked | Car Accidents

-Can you file a claim if someone hits your parked car?
+Can you file a claim if someone hits your parked car in Miami?
 It depends on whether you can locate the at-fault driver, what kind of losses you suffered, and what type of insurance coverage is available.

 If you cannot locate the at-fault driver and carry only Florida’s mandatory minimum auto insurance, you may be out of luck regarding damage to your vehicle.
 But if you can and have more substantial coverage, you might find that you can cover the damage to your car and any injury you may have suffered.